13 Simultaneous equations

 fig 15a.
 Concentration of species \(A \to B \to C \to D \to \) etc. calculated using \(\displaystyle C_n =A_0\frac{k^nt^n}{n!} e^{-kt}\) calculated with \(k = 1\) and \(n=0\cdots 5\).
 At \(t = 0,\, A_0 = 1\) and all other species are zero.

 Although rate constants for the reaction of different molecules can be the same, they are generally different.
-One situation where this is not true is the unfolding of concatenated proteins by mechanical force.
+One situation where rate constants are all the same is the unfolding of concatenated proteins by mechanical force.

 A concatamer is a macroscopic molecule made by attaching several identical folded proteins in tandem, just like beads on a necklace.
 The links between proteins consist of only a few peptides compared the the protein which may contain a 100 amino acids.
 When one end of the concatamer is anchored to a substrate and the other to the tip of an atomic force microscope (AFM), the concatamer can be stretched by the AFM and each protein will unfold but in a random order with respect to its position in the concatamer (Reif et al. 1977; Brockwell et al. 2003).
 See Fig. 3.21 for a sketch of the experiment.
 The unfolding is registered by measuring the force and, to a good approximation, the unfolding rate constants for each protein are all the same.
 However, in this experiment, unlike normal chemical kinetics, the probability or chance \(S\) that a protein is still folded at any given force is measured.
 If there are four proteins the reaction sequence is \(\displaystyle S_4 \to S_3 \to S_2 \to S_1\) where \(S_4\) is the chance that all proteins are folded, \(S_3\) that three remain folded etc. at a given force.